 A wide range of PhD scholarships in the UK is offered by several organizations, universities, and institutions in the country.
-To choose the right scholarship as per your field of study, it is important to familiarize yourself with the best options available!
+To choose the right scholarship per your field of study, it is important to familiarize yourself with the best options available!
 Here are the top picks for PhD scholarships UK for international students and Indian students which you must explore:

 Charles Wallace India Trust Scholarships

 The Charles Wallace India Trust Scholarships is the most popular PhD scholarships for international students.
 It offers various short-term and long-term undergraduate, postgraduate, and PhD scholarships in the UK for Indian students.
 For PhD students, the trust offers grants for the final year of doctoral study.
 To be eligible for this grant, the student should be between the age of 25 and 38 and have proof of their permanent citizenship in India.
 They should also be returning to India after the completion of their degree.
 These grants are only provided to students pursuing their PhD in the fields of arts and heritage conservation and humanities, especially in literature or history.
 Also, the applicant should not have received any grant from the trust in the previous 5 years.
-The funds are provided with a view of filling in gaps in funding for the research and as such the amount provided is quite moderate, ranging from around £500 to £600.
+The funds are provided with a view of filling in gaps in funding for the research and as such the amount provided is quite moderate, ranging from around £500 to £600 (INR 46K to 56K).